Flagship case study

 Operational problem

-Field crews and supervisors need maps, asset records, inspections, and work orders in one path instead of reconciling spreadsheets, map viewers, and ticket lists later.
+Crews and supervisors need maps, records, inspections, and work orders in one path.

 Useful approach

-A map-first interface makes location the entry point; the selected asset becomes the hub for history, status, imports, reports, and follow-up work.
+Location is the entry point; the selected asset owns history, status, imports, reports, and follow-up work.

 Employer signal

-The project shows multi-entity data thinking, mobile field UI judgment, and honest production planning around authentication, offline sync, validation, and audit trails.
+The project shows multi-entity data thinking, mobile UI judgment, and production planning.

 Production readiness